-MAT2203 and MAT2501 are still in development stages.
-In addition, we continue to enhance our drug delivery platform.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 We anticipate that our expenses will increase substantially if and as we:

-- initiate and conduct a Phase 2/3 adaptive design clinical trial of MAT2203, our lead product candidate; - initiate and continue the research and development of our other product candidates and potential product candidates, including MAT2501; - seek to advance and validate our cochleate lipid-crystal delivery technology platform; - seek regulatory approvals for any product candidates that successfully complete clinical trials;

-- establish a sales, marketing and distribution infrastructure in the future to commercialize any products for which we may obtain regulatory approval; - require the manufacture of larger quantities of product candidates for clinical development and potentially commercialization; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and personnel and infrastructure necessary to help us comply with our obligations as a public company.
+- conduct further preclinical and clinical studies of MAT9001, our lead product candidate; - support the conduct of further clinical studies of MAT2203, even if such studies are primarily financed with non-dilutive funding from the NIH; - seek to discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - require the manufacture of larger quantities of product candidates for clinical development and potentially commercialization; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and personnel and infrastructure necessary to help us comply with our obligations as a public company.